oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

-# EDITING TODOS
-1. Have a separate more in-depth tutorial on running epxeriments (covering parameters and configuration options in descriptors)
-2. Eventually describe the vocabulary creation procedure better, or totally remove it.

 # Basic data preparation
 This example covers a Manner subset of the Yahoo Answers Comprehensive.
 However, a similar procedure can be applied to a bigger collection.
 All